UP | HOME

 7. Knowing When To Stop

 Sometimes you don't know beforehand when you want the solver to stop.
-This is another place where stepp_o can help by providing a way to tell the solver when it's time to stop.
+This is another place where stepp_o can help.
 For this example we simply tell the solver to stop when we get past a particular value of \(t\).
 Of course we could have done this with the t_max_o argument.
-The next section will explore a more realistic example, but it is complicated by the addition of an SDF function.
-In this example we keep it simple, and just use the
+The next section will explore a more realistic example.

 three_body_maxt.png

-The idea is to use a subroutine for stepp_o that will tell steps_adapt_etab_wt() to quit when we hit a maximum value for \(t\).
+The idea is to use a subroutine for stepp_o that will tell adaptive_steps() to quit when we hit a maximum value for \(t\).
 The following code will do the trick:

 !
-Example subroutine replicateing the functionality of t_max_o in steps_adapt_etab_wt().
+Example subroutine replicating the functionality of t_max_o in adaptive_steps().

 subroutine sp_max_t(status, end_run, sdf_flags, new_t_delta, pnt_idx, solution, t_delta, y_delta)